-Prerequisite: Must be a professional-technical student Recommended: CAOT-112
+Prerequisite: Must be a career and technical student Recommended: CAOT-112

-Word Processing/Word II
+CAOT-121 Word Processing/Word II 1 Credit

 This course is a continuation of CAOT-120.
 This course provides additional word processing functions, including graphics, themes and building blocks, merging, styles, templates, and developing multi-page documents.
 This course is based on hardware and software that uses the Windows operating system.